Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Style: Blue-Eyes beatdown

-The arrogant and self-assured Seto Kaiba wins a vast majority of his matches.
+The arrogant and self-assured Seto Kaiba wins the vast majority of his matches.
 While Kaiba has yet to fairly defeat Yugi, he's attained more than his fair share of wins.
 Here are some of his best:

 - Defeated Joey Wheeler (multiple times)